Managing Files and File Size in myLesley Courses and Organizations

 Delete Files

-Delete outdated files to reduce the overall file size in your course/organization.
-You may delete individual files or bulk delete content from the Content Collection.
+Delete old or outdated files to reduce the overall file size in your course/organization.
+You may delete files individually or in bulk.

 Tips for Reducing File Size

-As a best practice, you should minimize your file size prior to uploading to myLesley.
+We recommend minimizing your file size before to uploading your content to myLesley.
 This will help keep your course/organization size low from the start.
 Reducing your file size is also helpful to your users, as downloading large files can be time consuming and take up a lot of space on their hard drive.

 Documents (Microsoft Word)